 At Aspire, we are lucky to have an incredibly hard working team.
 We currently have twelve employees spread across the three sectors of our organisation.
-Our team is made up of both neurotypical and neurodiverse members.
+Our graphic design team is made up of is made up of both neurotypical and neurodiverse members.

 Our employees are the backbone of our organisation, without whom we would not be able to provide the services and level of care we deliver.
 We operate a succession system and believe in nurturing and supporting our staff to grow and develop their skill set to their full potential.